AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Introduction

 \section{Introduction}

 Audio pattern recognition (APR) is an expanding field of signal processing and machine learning techniques to comprehend the environment that surrounds us.
-Many audio analysis tasks have emerged and been deeply investigated, such as acoustic scene classification (ASC) \cite{virtanen2018computational}, audio tagging (AT) \cite{bai2022multimodal}, sound event detection (SED) \cite{mesaros2021sound}, automated audio captioning (AAC) \cite{mei2023wavcaps}, etc.

-Among these, AAC, a relatively new concept, has recently garnered significant attention \cite{xu2022comprehensive}.
+Many audio analysis tasks have emerged and been deeply investigated, such as acoustic scene classification (ASC) \cite{virtanen2018computational}, audio tagging (AT) \cite{bai2022multimodal}, sound event detection (SED) \cite{mesaros2021sound}, automated audio captioning (AAC) \cite{mei2023wavcaps}, etc. Among the tasks, AAC, a relatively new concept, has recently garnered significant attention \cite{xu2022comprehensive}.
 It introduces the novel idea of generating textual descriptions for audio recordings by combining audio signal processing and natural language processing techniques.
-However, previous studies have primarily focused on developing captioning for short audio clips.
-As a result, the captioning capabilities for longer audio sequences are still being investigated.
-Furthermore, the mentioned studies do not comprehensively investigate the temporal information derived from acoustic scenes and events in captions \cite{mei2022automated}.
+However, previous studies have primarily focused on developing captioning for short audio clips, the captioning capabilities for longer audio sequences have not been studied.

 Long audio sequences, abundant in acoustic scene and event data, offer a wealth of information for environmental sensing.
+Summarizing long audio sequences can be potentially used in safety monitoring for children, elderly and hearing-impaired people, and improving the efficiency of editing for content creators.
 Yet, dealing with such an amount of information has been challenging for AAC systems in the past.
 In recent years, large language models (LLMs) like GPT-4, ChatGPT, and Llama have shown amazing abilities in handling a wide range of tasks \cite{touvron2023llama, brown2020language}.
 Therefore, we can leverage the powerful abilities of LLMs to process and summarize acoustic information for long audio signals.

-Additionally, multi-task learning (MTL) for acoustic tasks can be integrated into the training of large audio models in AAC systems, enabling the comprehensive extraction of temporal information related to environmental sounds \cite{kong2020panns, chen2022hts, bai2022squeeze}.
+Previous AAC systems have incorporated large pre-trained audio models to improve performance, but the systems do not comprehensively investigate the temporal information modeling of acoustic scenes and events \cite{mei2022automated, xu2022comprehensive, kong2020panns, chen2022hts}.
+Multi-task learning (MTL) has been integrated into the training of audio models to enable the temporal prediction of environmental sounds \cite{imoto2020sound, bai2022squeeze}.
+Nonetheless, modeling the temporal relationships of acoustic scenes and events simultaneously is still challenging.
+Recently, contrastive learning has been used in several audio tasks to learn effective and general acoustic representations \cite{al2021clar,wang2021multi,wu2023large}.
+Therefore, we can leverage contrastive learning to extract more comprehensive representations, and further improve the performance for predicting the temporal information of acoustic scenes and events.